Deploy Secure Web Proxy as next hop

 Replace the following:

-• DESTINATION_RANGE: the range of IP addresses to which to redirect traffic
+• DESTINATION_RANGE: range of IP addresses to which you want to redirect the traffic

-• SOURCE_RANGE: the range of IP addresses from which to redirect traffic
+• SOURCE_RANGE: range of IP addresses from which you want to redirect the traffic

 Limitations

-• SecureWebProxy instances with RoutingMode set to NEXT_HOP_ROUTING_MODE only support HTTP(S) traffic.
-Other types of traffic, as well as cross-region traffic, is dropped without notification.
+• SecureWebProxy instances with RoutingMode set as NEXT_HOP_ROUTING_MODE support HTTP(S) and TCP proxy traffic.
+Other types of traffic, including cross-region traffic, are dropped without notification.

 • When you use next-hop-ilb, the limitations that apply to internal passthrough Network Load Balancers apply to next hops if the destination next hop is a Secure Web Proxy instance.
 For more information, see the next hops and features tables for static routes.